Superman (2025 film): Theatrical

 Superman premiered at the TCL Chinese Theater on July 7, 2025, and was released theatrically by Warner Bros.
 Pictures internationally on July 9, and in the United States and China on July 11, in IMAX, RealD 3D, Dolby Cinema, ScreenX, and 4DX.

 In January 2025, the estate of Superman co-creator Joe Shuster filed a lawsuit against WBD, asserting that the rights to distribute the film in some international territories had reverted to them based on different copyright laws: the United Kingdom, Ireland, and Australia in 2017, and Canada in 2021.
-Two months later, WBD filed a motion to dismiss the lawsuit, citing prior copyright lawsuits being rejected, and it was dismissed in April, due to a lack of jurisdiction.
+Two months later, WBD filed a motion to dismiss the lawsuit, citing prior copyright lawsuits being rejected, and it was dismissed in April due to a lack of jurisdiction.
 The lawsuit was refiled with the New York Supreme Court a month later, with an injunction requested, but the motion was denied in early June.

 Home media

 The film was released for digital download on August 15, 2025, and was released on the Warner Bros. streaming service HBO Max on September 19, after a respective 35-day and a 70-day theatrical window, followed by Ultra HD Blu-ray, Blu-ray, and DVD on September 23.
-The home media releases include deleted scenes, a making-of documentary, a commentary by Gunn, and various featurettes.
-Gunn said Superman was released early on digital platforms to allow audiences to watch the film before the second season of Peacemaker (2025), which connects to the film.
+The home media releases include deleted scenes, a making-of documentary, a commentary by Gunn, the first short of the animated series Krypto Saves the Day!, and various featurettes.
+Gunn said Superman was released early on digital platforms to allow audiences to watch it before the second season of Peacemaker (2025), which connects to the film.
 The film accumulated 13 million global viewers within its first ten days on HBO Max, which was the highest amount for that period for a "pay-one" film on that service since Barbie in December 2023.
 Supermans streaming release also prompted increased viewership for other Superman films around that time, including the documentary Super/Man: The Christopher Reeve Story (2024), the 1978 Superman film, Superman Returns (2006), and Man of Steel.